How To Airbnb Your House…hassle-free step-by-step guide

 If you’d rather clear your house of most personal possessions, like us, then you could try these ideas:

 - Get rid of as much ‘stuff’ as possible!
 Airbnb is an amazing way of decluttering.
 It gets easier every year as we have less junk!

 - Find somewhere to store the things you want to keep ‘hidden’:

 - a locked spare-room that guests won’t access

 - a large built-in wardrobe

 - Start packing what you can as early as possible.

 - Leave board games, toys, dvds, books for guests to enjoy (if you’re happy to).
 It’s less for you to store.

-- Buy double!
-It makes quick change-overs so much easier if you have double the amount of bedding and towels that you need for a full hour!
+- It makes quick change-overs so much easier if you have double the amount of bedding and towels that you need for a full house.